zoeyzoey0102/Week-Log/README.md

 2. prep up for NYC tour
 3. eat healthily and get enough rest with constant meditation

+Imagine's status:
+1. Draft work done about ethernet and gui interface, further polish work need to be executed.
+2. One workout but a better rest could be possessed.
+3. So so, regarding the festival's inconvenience for students.
+The annual music festival was the only thing I enjoyed.

+Zoey's status:

+*****
+**Week 10 from 5.22.2017 to 5.28.2017**
+Imagine's resolution:
+1. One swimming this week.
+2. Work, work, work.
+Study, study, study.
+3. One book if this week's meeting turns out fine.

+Zoey's resolution:

 # Markdown Grammar Pool